XpiritBV/ContainerWorkshop2018Docs/Lab7-Security.md

 ```
 kubectl apply -f .\gamingwebapp.k8s-static.yaml
 ```
-Open the dashboard again and navigate to the `Secrets` section under `Config and Storage`.
-You should see the new secret there.

 > Note that the secrets here are only base64 encoded and not protected.
 You can use Managed Service Identities in Azure to run your nodes in the cluster under a known-identity that has access to the Azure Key Vault.
 Using this strategy you do not need to maintain any secrets to get access to your Key Vault.